KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `genproclimit` sets the number of threads to be used for mining.
 To initiate all cores, use the value `-1`.

+#### :pushpin: Examples:

-> Using genproclimit as a default value in the coin's .conf file:
+Using genproclimit as a default value in the coin's .conf file:

 ```
   genproclimit=1